KacperMalachowski/blog/content/en/about.md

 ## What do I stand for?

-I try to live by values that are well captured in a Polish scouting song called “Harcerskie Ideały” (Scout Ideals).
-Even though my personal views are progressive and libertarian, I care deeply about principles like honesty, responsibility, respect, solidarity, and service.
-That may sound lofty, but for me, it's about simple rules that help me make good choices – in both work and life.
+I hold dear values like honesty, responsibility, respect, solidarity, and a willingness to serve others.
+These ideals, beautifully expressed in the old Polish scouting song "Harcerskie Ideały", resonate deeply with me.
+I combine them with a progressive, freedom-oriented worldview – grounded in equality, openness, and respect for individual liberty.
+I believe you can stay true to core principles while being socially conscious and inclusive.

 I believe in personal freedom.
 As long as someone isn’t hurting others, I don’t interfere in their life.
 I try to stay open-minded, curious, and empathetic.
 It doesn’t always work out – but I keep trying.